How To Get Toddlers To Listen Without Yelling, Bribing, or Threats - Baby Chick

 Real-Life Example

-I caught myself constantly saying “no” to my son.
+I caught myself saying “no” to my son constantly.
 Kids who hear “no” frequently end up not listening (well, maybe after they’ve heard “no” 100 times).
 Research tells us that when we use the same words over and over, they stop having meaning!5 Instead, we started to explain why we were saying no.

 For example, when we get home from preschool, my son must take off his shoes and wash his hands, but he started running into the kitchen and living room with his shoes on and his hands unwashed.
 Saying, “Please come here to take your shoes off and wash your hands,” didn’t work.
 He kept giggling in the living room while I went to pick him up and bring him back to the foyer.
-After this continued, I yelled at him one day when it happened.
+After this happened again, I yelled at him one day.
 Then, I thought there had to be a better way because yelling wasn’t working either.

 Here’s What I Did

-I explained why taking our shoes off and washing our hands is important after coming home from school.
+I explained why it’s important to take off our shoes and wash our hands after coming home from school.
 “Remember when you felt sick?
-There are many germs on the bottom of our shoes and hands (even though we cannot see any with our eyes).
+There are many germs on the bottoms of our shoes and our hands (even though we cannot see them with our eyes).
 If we don’t take our shoes off at the door and wash our hands, we can spread germs and get sick.
-So, that’s why Mommy asks you to take your shoes off and wash your hands right when we come home.
+So that’s why Mommy asks you to take off your shoes and wash your hands right when we come home.
 It only takes a quick minute, and then you can run freely around the house, okay?”

-Also, we can say “no” in different ways that are much more effective.
+Also, we can say “no” in different, much more effective ways.
 Instead of saying, “No shouting,” you can say, “Talk softly, please.”
 Or instead of saying, “Don’t run,” you might say, “Make sure we walk to the sidewalk.
 Then, you and your friends can run on the playground.”

 3. Use Acknowledgment

-This active listening technique works wonders to get toddlers to listen, and it’s so simple!
+This active listening technique has been one of the most effective tools we’ve used to help our toddler listen.
 It’s called “summarising,” and all it takes is repeating back what the toddler wants or is trying to say and/or acknowledging their feelings.4 Here are a couple of examples of this from my own life:

 Breakfast Example